Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Restaurants: Key Benefits | Busy Bean Coffee

 How can I verify a restaurant's fair trade claim?

 Look for the Fair Trade Certified seal from Fair Trade USA or the Fairtrade Mark from Fairtrade International.
 These seals are placed on the packaging.
 You can also ask the supplier for their certification ID and check it on the certifier's website.
 Beware of vague claims like "ethically sourced" without a specific certification.
+If a restaurant cannot produce a third-party certificate, it's likely not genuinely fair trade.

 Does fair trade coffee cost more?